tomecode/show-me-password-sqldev-jdev/README.md

 - Restart SQL Developer to complete the extension installation.

 #### How to use
-If you click menu "Show Me Password", then displays a window that contains a table (with columns: connection name,db host, SID, user name and decrypted (saved) password to database) with list of all stored connections to databases in SQL Developer.
+If you click on the menu: "File"->"Show password" a window will appear that contains a table (with columns: connection name,db host, SID, user name and decrypted (saved) password to database) with list of all stored connections to databases in SQL Developer.

 #### Note: If the extension does not work then remove the folder: system_cache from the application directory: `/SQL Developer/system*/system_cache` e.g.: in windows: `C:\Users\<user>\AppData\Roaming\SQL Developer\system<versonNumber>\system_cache` and restart Oracle SQL Developer